 Hospitals and restaurants use stainless handles because they can be sterilized, don’t hold dirt or bacteria, and don’t have micro-holes that could potentially cause chemicals and bacteria to get stuck or transferred when contact is made.

-Our environment is so important for many reasons, that is why we should be doing everything we can to maintain and care for it.
-To play your part, you can purchase stainless steel door handles as they are friendly for our environment and recyclable, unlike other door handles.
+Our environment is so important for many reasons, so we should do everything we can to maintain and care for it.
+To play your part, you can purchase stainless steel door handles as they are friendly to our environment and recyclable, unlike other door handles.

 Stainless steel is the most timeless finish that will not date and will last for years!
 Whether your style is industrial, modern, or transitional then stainless steel handles are the perfect choice for you.

 One thing that you will notice with these handles is the price tag.
-Stainless steel can be more expensive than the regular handles as it is of higher quality then regular handles, but you are paying for what you get.
+Stainless steel can be more expensive than regular handles as it is of higher quality than regular handles, but you are paying for what you get.

-Another downfall of stainless-steel handles is that they show fingerprints and smudges a lot easier.
+Another downfall of stainless steel handles is that they easily show fingerprints and smudges.
 But as mentioned earlier it’s nothing a clean, soft cloth and some baby oil can’t fix.
 They also develop a discoloration called tea staining which is a natural process that occurs, however, using a metal cleaner will bring it back to looking brand new!